kyeno/gemlink/doc/amqp.md

 and just the tip will be notified.
 It is up to the subscriber to retrieve the chain from the last known block to the new tip.

-At present, snowgemd does not try to resend a notification if there was a problem confirming receipt.
-Support for delivery guarantees such as *at-least-once* and *exactly-once* will be added in in a future update.
+At present, gemlinkd does not try to resend a notification if there was a problem confirming receipt.
+Support for delivery guarantees such as _at-least-once_ and _exactly-once_ will be added in in a future update.

-Currently, snowgemd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.
+Currently, gemlinkd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.